 I believe in storytelling, empathy, and adventure.
 They spark the creativity to make us better people and a better society.
 As a Media Strategist and Experience Designer, I will get you doing and discovering things you might not do otherwise.
 My creative roots lie in documentary photography, and my current work involves games and interactive experiences.

 I am co-founder of Wanderlust Projects.
 We make experiences in places you aren’t supposed to be, with a focus on the transformative power of intimacy, transgression, location, and generosity.
 Wanderlust has been profiled in Fast Company, NPR, and The Daily Beast.
 I consulted on the experience design and gifting system for the Night Heron Speakeasy, which has been lauded in the Atlantic and the New Yorker.
-I am an advisor to Photography, Expanded, an initiative of the Magnum Foundation and the Open Society Foundation to inspire documentary photographers to extend their storytelling practice beyond the still image.
+I am an advisor to Photography, Expanded, an initiative of the Magnum Foundation to inspire documentary photographers to extend their storytelling practice beyond the still image.
 I also co-organize the Yellow Thread Society, New York’s first regular get-together featuring women in games.
-I am a proud alumni of the School for Poetic Computation.
+I teach at the School for Poetic Computation.

 For 2 years, I ran the design consultancy Antidote Games.
 Antidote creates playful experiences for understanding complex realities.
 I spearheaded projects with the International Federation of the Red Cross, Columbia Teachers College, the African Climate Change Resilience Network, and the Innocence Project, to name a few.